 Loving, tolerant, honest, and appreciative of luxury

-The Chinese zodiac signs said to have the most luck in 2023 are Oxes, Tigers, and Snakes.
+The Chinese zodiac signs said to have the most luck in 2024 are Rats, Pigs and Monkeys.

 Why not find some creative ways to share in the celebrations of the Lunar New Year, perhaps by gathering with friends and family over traditional food?
 You could decorate your house with red lanterns, and accessories to bring good fortune to you and your visitors.
 You could even give out your own red envelopes to family members.